 In addition to reducing case clearance times, the pilot project encourages reductions in pretrial detention.
 This is accomplished through ‘release on guarantee’ or by placing someone in ‘residential surveillance’, two forms of non-custodial measures that can maintain varying levels of restrictions of freedom of movement.
-The report says that 42.2% of suspects were released pretrial, but these release measures may be granted/imposed at any time in the lengthy pretrial criminal process, so we do not how long they much detention preceded the release, or about the conditions of their release.
+The report says that 42.2% of suspects were released pretrial, but these release measures may be granted/imposed at any time in the lengthy pretrial criminal process, so we do not how long a period of detention preceded the release, or about the conditions of their release.

 57.8% of the suspects were kept in custody before trial.
 This is a much lower percentage than in normal criminal cases, which is great, but also shows how much room there is for further improvement.